 Millions of people have some kind of dental fear, avoiding proper dental care and treatment even if they are in pain or feel discomfort.
 Many of them are scared due to previous bad experiences.
 In our clinic, we want our patients to feel good about their dental visits.
 If you are a patient who experiences anxiety about visiting the dentist, choose our advanced comfort sedation.
+Our licensed dentist treats every patient like family and will work with you to manage severe dental phobia through sedation.
 We are looking forward to take care of your dental needs in comfort.
 At Aesthetic Dental & Specialty Center, we give sedatives to our patients in a variety of ways: by mouth, under the tongue, inhaled through the nose or intravenously.

 Benefits of Comfort Sedation

 - No Fear

 Comfort sedation is the best option for patients who experience fear of dentist’s office.
 Sedation reduces fear and anxiety and produces a pleasant state of relaxation.

 With comfort sedation, the patients feel like their procedure lasts only few minutes.
 Sedation saves your time: many dental procedures that are time consuming can be preformed in less time.

 - Little or No Memory of the Procedure